 Jigsaw prides itself on having an incredible team of highly committed, motivated and caring staff across the entire Trust.
-All staff, including the dedicated team of administrative and Trust Shared Services staff, Governors and Trustees, share a common goal; that Jigsaw will improve the lives of every single child or adult with autism that walks through its doors.
+All staff, including the dedicated team of administrative and Trust Shared Services staff, Governors and Trustees, share a common goal; that Jigsaw will improve the lives of every single autistic child or adult that walks through its doors.

 The Care Certificate is based on the standards set by Health Education England, Skills for Social Care.
 Staff complete the 15 workbooks relating to the 15 standards in order to be assessed as having achieved the required level of skills and knowledge to be awarded the Care Certificate.

 This NCFE CACHE Level 3 Adult Care Diploma helps develop the knowledge needed to work in the healthcare sector, covering fundamental topics and subjects alongside gaining practical work experience.